christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 {% endhighlight %}

 Last, but not least, you will always need a constructor.
-There is not a more effective way to produce multiple instances of the same type of object that own other complex objects, than using a constructor.
+You will need a constructor to produce multiple instances of the same type of object where you want unique complex objects for each instance.

 ### Conclusion
 Okay, this was probably a lot to take in.
 Hopefully I managed to point out some interesting things about how JavaScript works and that the concepts are very loosely defined and extremely flexible.
 This is kind of a good thing, but it makes it very hard to comprehend certain parts of the language.
 Thanks for reading!